DeanZOosto/DataPopulationOnWatch/README.md

 - The script disables SSL verification for self-signed certificates
 - All automation is done via API calls (REST and GraphQL)
 - Steps without API endpoints will log warnings and skip configuration
+- **Mass Import**: After uploading, processing continues in the background.
+You may need to manually resolve issues in the mass import report via the UI after processing completes.

 ## Support